Building with Matchbox DAGs¶

 This approach makes your configuration much more readable and reduces errors from forgetting to qualify field names.

-objects, as it helps knowing when or if to qualify column names.
+It’s worth understanding how data moves through steps, as it helps knowing when or if to qualify column names.
 When would I use "company_number"

-vs companies_house.f("company_number")
+vs. companies_house.f("company_number")

 , for example?